-Floods are the most common and costly natural disaster in the nation and cause millions of dollars in damage every year.
+Floods are a common and costly natural disaster and cause millions of dollars in damage every year.
 Floods cost America, on average, $8.2 billion each year.
-However, most homeowners and renters insurance policies do not cover flood damage.
+Unfortunately, homeowners and renters insurance policies do not cover flood damage.

 If you live in a high risk flood area, you may already know that often, mortgages will require you to have flood insurance.
 But if you don’t live in a flood zone, you’re probably wondering why you need flood insurance.

 The fact is floods can happen anywhere.
 More than 20 percent of flood claims come from properties outside the high-risk flood zone.
-In Texas, after Hurricane Harvey, almost half of the damaged homes were outside the flood risk zone.
+Many who suffered flooding in Nebraska were not in a flood risk zone.
+You can see from the image on the right how extensive the flooding was and how far from the flood plain the water reached.

-However, if you don’t live in a flood-risk zone, that does not mean you are not at risk of flooding!
-For insurance purposes, a floor is defined as any water damage which affects you and at least one other neighboring property.
-Homeowner’s and renter’s insurance policies do not typically cover flood damage.
+For insurance purposes, a flood is defined as any water damage which affects you and at least one other neighboring property.
+Homeowner’s and renter’s insurance policies do not cover flood damage.
 This leaves a big possibility that your valuables and your home may get damaged or ruined, forcing you to pay out of pocket for any repairs or replacements.

 This isn’t only for residential properties either.
 Commercial buildings are also affected and can suffer serious damage.

 Chastain Otis can help you get the flood insurance you need, for both residential or commercial properties.
-The rates for flood insurance are standardized and regulated, based on factors such as:
+The rates for flood insurance in the National Flood Insurance Program (NFIP) are standardized and regulated, based on factors such as:

 - Year of building construction